getquorum/tech-assessments/2_fee_lookup/README.md

 ### Hints and notes to help you out

 - Consider sorting each list
-- Do a quick Google search on how to use Excel's lookup features
+- (Advanced) If you're feeling adventurous, do a Google search on "how to use Excel's lookup features"

 ## What are we testing for?